JustinSDK/dotSCAD/docs/lib-cross_sections.md

 # cross_sections

-Given a starting cross-section, points and angles along the path, this function will return all cross-sections.
+Given a 2D shape, points and angles along the path, this function will return all cross-sections.
 Combined with the `polysections` module, you can create a specific path extrusion.

 It depends on the `rotate_p` function.
 Remember to include "rotate_p.scad".